continuous-learning959/devops-challenge/README.md

 ## Development History & Pivot Decision

 This repository originally started with a more complex Android architecture based on the Sunflower project.
-After multiple attempts to integrate CI/CD workflows and resolve dependency and build issues, a strategic decision was made to pivot to a simpler and more stable template.
+After multiple attempts to integrate CI/CD workflows and resolve dependency and build issues, I decided to pivot to a simpler and more stable template.

 The goal of this pivot was to ensure clarity, maintainability, and full compliance with the technical challenge requirements, including CI/CD automation, security validation, and Firebase deployment.